-We thank Angela Kwa and James Kennedy, our two video directors, who enable that to happen each Sunday.
+We thank Angela Kwa and James Kennedy, our two video directors, who share that role.
 In 2024 we need to expand our team.

 We also need more volunteers to operate the PowerPoint presentation that provides the words of the hymns each Sunday at 9.30 am Mass.